-A RESOLUTION OF THE BOARD OF DIRECTORS OF THE BEAUMONT-CHERRY VALLEY WATER DISTRICT ADOPTING THE FISCAL YEAR 2023 OPERATING BUDGET AND 2023-2027 CAPITAL IMPROVEMENT BUDGET FOR THE FISCAL YEAR ENDING DECEMBER 31, 2023

-WHEREAS, the Board of Directors of the Beaumont-Cherry Valley Water District has reviewed the staff report, draft budget, and associated materials distributed for December 14, 2022, Regular Meeting of the Board of Directors; and

-WHEREAS, the Board of Directors has determined that it is necessary for the efficient management of the District that certain sums of revenue be appropriated to the activities as set forth in said budget.

-NOW, THEREFORE, BE IT RESOLVED by the Board of Directors of the Beaumont-Cherry Valley Water District:

-- 1. In all aspects, the recitals stated above are true and correct. - The Budget Staff Report and Presentation and all associated documents are incorporated herein by reference, approved, and adopted as findings. - The Board of Directors determines and adopts the proposed organizational structure outlined in the staff report, budget, and associated documents. - The Board of Directors hereby approves and adopts the Fiscal Year (FY) 2023 Operating Budget and 2023-2027 Capital Improvement Budget. - The District's General Manager is authorized to take all necessary actions to implement the provisions of the FY 2023 Budget as adopted by this Resolution, including recruiting and appointing positions within the limits of said Budget and Plan without further Board action. - The General Manager is directed to implement the intent of this Resolution as soon as reasonable following applicable procedures.
+RESOLUTION 2022-41 8 A RESOLUTION OF THE BOARD OF DIRECTORS OF THE BEAUMONT-CHERRY VALLEY WATER DISTRICT ADOPTING THE FISCAL YEAR 2023 OPERATING BUDGET AND 2023-2027 CAPITAL IMPROVEMENT BUDGET FOR THE FISCAL YEAR ENDING DECEMBER 31, 2023 rev HEREAS, the Board of Directors of the Beaumont-Cherry Valley Water District has viewed the staff report, draft budget, and associated materials distributed for the ecember 14, 2022, Regular Meeting of the Board of Directors; and ma HEREAS, the Board of Directors has determined that it is necessary for the efficient anagement of the District that certain sums of revenue be appropriated to the activities set forth in said budget, DW, THEREFORE, BE IT RESOLVED by the Board of Directors of the Beaumont- erry Valley Water District: 1.
+In all aspects, the recitals stated above are true and correct.
+2. The Budget Staff Report and Presentation and all associated documents are incorporated herein by reference, approved, and adopted as findings.
+3. The Board of Directors determines and adopts the proposed organizational structure outlined in the staff report, budget, and associated documents.
+4. The Board of Directors hereby approves and adopts the Fiscal Year (FY) 2023 Operating Budget and 2023-2027 Capital Improvement Budget.
+5. The District's General Manager is authorized to take all necessary actions to implement the provisions of the FY 2023 Budget as adopted by this Resolution, including recruiting and appointing positions within the limits of said Budget and Plan without further Board action.
+6. The General Manager is directed to implement the intent of this Resolution as soon as reasonable following applicable procedures.
 The expenditure amounts designated for FY 2023 are hereby appropriated and may be expended by the departments or funds for which they are designated.

-ADOPTED this day of , by the following vote:

-AYES: NOES: ABSTAIN:

-ABSENT: ATTEST:

-Director Lona Williams, President of the Board of Directors of the Beaumont-Cherry Valley Water District Director David Hoffman, Secretary to the Board of Directors of the Beaumont-Cherry Valley Water District
+AD OPTED this 14th day of December, 2022 by the following vote: AYES: Covington, Hoffman, Slawson, Williams NOES: ABSTAIN: Ramirez ABSENT: ATTEST: Board Director David Hoffman, Secretary to the of Directors of the nont-Cherry Valley Water District Atta achment - FY 2023 Operating Budget and 2023-2027 Capital Improvement Budget BC/WD RESOLUTION 2022-41 - ADOPTED 2022-12-14 - PAGE 1 OF 158